Inverseit/wordle-cli/README.md

 ### Development Notes

 - Requires Node.js 18+ for the built-in `node:readline/promises` API and stable ESM support.
-- TypeScript compiler targets ES2022 with `"moduleResolution": "NodeNext"`; source lives under `src`, emitted files land in `dist`.
+- `@wordle/core` targets ES2022 with `"moduleResolution": "NodeNext"`; sources live under `packages/core/src`, emitted files land in `packages/core/dist`.
-- Library consumers can import from `kaz-wordle6-solver/lib` after building (`package.json` exports both JS and `.d.ts` bundles).
+- Library consumers import from `@wordle/core` (workspace) or from the published `dist/lib/index.js` bundle after building.
-- Cache writes are atomic (`writeAtomic`) to avoid truncation on crashes; ensure the cache directory is writable.
+- Cache writes are atomic (`writeAtomic`) to avoid truncation on crashes; ensure any custom cache directory is writable.
 - Although `maxWorkers` chunks the workload into parallel async tasks, entropy evaluation currently runs on the main thread; wiring an actual worker pool with `worker_threads` is a future improvement.

 ### References